24 APR 2019 Article in Amsterdam newspaper Echo (p. 5)

 How this project came into being, and some reflections

-I talked to these three authors and it became clear to me that some of them had suffered something that I would describe as a loss of language since Dutch publishers – having to take into account a rather limited group of readers, since the Netherlands is a small country – expected of them to write in a language that the publishers considered to be the ‘correct Dutch language’.
+After talking to these three authors, it became clear to me that some of them had suffered something that I would describe as a loss of language since Dutch publishers – having to take into account a rather limited group of readers, since the Netherlands is a small country – expected of them to write in a language that the publishers considered to be the ‘correct Dutch language’.
 Any kind of ‘accent’, as, for instance, Lulu Wang has become famous for in the Dutch literary context, was considered to be un-Dutch.
 Some of the Somali-Dutch authors felt that they had had to give up some of their specific literary language (metaphors, poetic usages of specific words, etc).
 I wondered if similar problematic situations occurred in other European contexts.

 After I moved to the UK, I therefore asked my friend Somali-Italian author Shirin Ramzanali Fazel if she could introduce me to people from the neighborhood of Small Heath, Birmingham.
 Together with the city of Leicester, Birmingham has the largest Somali community in the UK.
 She brought me in contact with Abdinasir Ahmed and his organization.
 Through him, we met many other people in the neighborhood of Small Heath.